Lou Albano: Early career (1953–1967)

-WWWF/WWF (1964, 1967–1986)
+WWWF/WWF (1964–1987)

+Singles Competitor (1964–1967)

-In 1964, Albano wrestled for the World Wide Wrestling Federation as a singles competitor.
+In 1964, Albano wrestled for the World Wide Wrestling Federation as a singles competitor where he wrestled against Bobo Brazil, Gorilla Monsoon, Miguel Perez Sr. and Bill Watts.

 The Sicilians and breakup (1967–1969)

 Albano returned in 1967 and again partnered with Tony Altomare as "The Sicilians".
 In July, they won the WWWF United States Tag Team Championship from Arnold Skaaland and Spiros Arion.
 Albano and Altomare only held the championship for two weeks, a title change which was not even acknowledged on WWWF television outside the Atlantic City market.
 But several photographs of the pair with their title belts were taken, which elevated Albano's reputation in the wrestling magazines of the time, and provided good publicity fodder later in his career.
-By 1969 The Sicilians disbanded and went their separate ways.
-Albano went as a singles competitor.
+By 1969, The Sicilians disbanded and went their separate ways.
+Albano went on as a singles competitor before retiring from active in-ring wrestling to focus on work as a manager.

 Becoming a manager (1970)

 In 1970, fellow wrestler Bruno Sammartino mentioned to McMahon that Albano, a mediocre wrestler who was nonetheless an entertaining speaker, might be better utilized as a manager.
 In professional wrestling, a manager might be tasked with behind-the-scenes efforts to help push forward a charge's career or handle his booking, but plays an equal or even greater role in the ring, speaking for his charge and helping rile up the crowd for or against him.
 Sammartino recalled: "One day I said to Vince Sr., this guy [Albano] isn't the best wrestler, as a team, they [Albano & Altomare] can only go so far.
 But he'd be a great mouthpiece for some guy.
 Lou has such a gift of gab that he can help out some people.
 As a wrestler, he just seemed limited.
 He was always the same.
 He was never looked upon by promoters as someone who could be anyone special.
 But as a manager, he shined.
 That was his calling."
 Albano, realizing that wrestlers had only a limited lifespan in the ring, and still dealing with his old football injury, agreed.
 Although it was his decision to split up his ten-year tag team partnership with Altomare, the two remained very close until the latter's death in 2003.